jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

     kubectl --namespace=jhub logs <POD_NAME>

-This will output a list of the recent events for the pod.
+This will show you the logs from the pod, which often contain useful information about what is going wrong.
 Parse these logs to see if something is generating an error.

 **Real world scenario:** In our case, we get this line back::